-Foods For Menopause
+Good Foods For Menopause

 Onset of menopause can be a scary time for a lot of women.
 But, by putting a little thought into your diet for menopause – you should be able to cope with very little or only very mild menopause symptoms.

-Navy beans are loaded with fiber, which can help reduce your risk of color and other forms of cancer, as well as relieve the symptoms associated with diverticulosis.
+Navy beans are loaded with fiber, which can help reduce your risk of colon and other forms of cancer, as well as relieve the symptoms associated with diverticulosis.
 Women need 30 grams of fiber each day, so include them in your favorite chili recipe, or try them as a side dish alternative to pasta or rice.

+Blueberries are one of the very best foods for menopause.
 As we age, we sometimes find ourselves forgetting things or feeling as if we’re in a fog.
 If you find this to be the case, grab for the blueberries the next time you’re shopping for groceries.

 Avocado also contains antioxidants, such as vitamin E, which can help to protect your vision and skin, which can suffer as we age.
 The monounsaturated fat found in avocados has also been shown to improve the condition of hair and skin.